gsergey418/akademi/README.md

 ```
 $ make
 ```
-4. Start the daemon.
+4. Start the daemon and provide addresses of bootstrap nodes.
 ```
-$ ./akademi daemon
+$ ./akademi daemon --bootstrap-nodes 133.146.89.223:3865
 ```

 ## Usage